-Ironically, Guam is a US territory, acquired because the USA wanted more islands (the rest of the Mariana Islands, collectively referred to as the Northern Mariana Islands, are an American commonwealth).
+Ironically, Guam is an US territory, acquired because the USA wanted more islands (the rest of the Mariana Islands, collectively referred to as the Northern Mariana Islands, are an American commonwealth).
 Today Guam is used to give the USA more power in the Pacific; a third of the island is taken up by US military bases.

 The island is part of a string of islands collectively known as the Mariana Islands; this archipelago was colonised by the Chamorro people, who are believed to have migrated from what is now Indonesia.
 The Chamorro developed their own language, and on Guam they even developed their own class system.
 One class lived near the coast and lived off of fish, and the other lived more inland and lived off of fruit.
 They also built strange 'Latte stones' throughout the island.
 These are pillars with a bulbous, smooth rock balanced on top of them.
 The Latte rocks can still be seen today and there is much speculation about why they were built.

 In 1521, Portuguese navigator Ferdinand Magellan landed on the island during his famous circumnavigation of the world.
 After docking his ships in a natural harbour, his crew left the ship and begun exploring the island.
-The natives of the island discovered the ships and begun stealing stuff; the locals had a pseudo-communist approach to things, everything was everybody's property.
+The natives of the island discovered the ships and begun stealing stuff; the locals had a proto-communist approach to things, everything was everybody's property.
 When Magellan and his crew discovered this, they had difficulty stopping them, since the crew was trying to recover from an illness and the Chamorro were generally stronger than them.
 Magellan had to use cannons to stop the Chamorro taking any more stuff and named the island the "Island of Thieves" because of this.